arismarko/mobilecovidshopper/README.md

 ### Prerequisites

-You will need to have node into your machine, as well an IDE for example Visual Studio Code
+You will need to have:

 ```
-Give examples
+ Node into your machine, as well an IDE for example Visual Studio Code
 ```

 ### Installing